Bookworm (video game): Gameplay

 The game has two modes.
 "Classic" mode is untimed, while "Action" mode uses randomly appearing burning tiles to create a time-limited game.

-If the player clicks on the game mascot Lex, found off to the side of the play area, all of the tiles will be scrambled; however, this will produce a rush of red tiles.
+If the player clicks on Lex, the game mascot found off to the side of the play area, all of the tiles will be scrambled; however, this will produce a rush of red tiles.

 Additional points are given for bonus words displayed in the game; additional bonus words formed during a single game produce increasing bonus values.
-In some versions one can also collect and complete "books" which are groups of words in a similar category.
-Once one completes the first of any of these words in a particular category it unlocks the book, and displays a complete list of the words needed to complete the book and get bonus points.
+In some versions a player can also collect and complete "books" which are groups of words in a similar category.
+Once a player completes the first of any of these words in a particular category it unlocks the book, and displays a complete list of the words needed to complete the book and get bonus points.

 Reception

 The editors of Computer Gaming World presented Bookworm with their 2003 "Puzzle Game of the Year" award.
 They wrote, "PopCap's ultimate achievement is in taking simple elements that anyone can learn and turning them into raging, overwhelming obsessions.
 It's something commercial games with 50 times the budget (hey, Deus Ex 2!) often can't match."
+Guinness World Records named Bookworm the most downloaded word puzzle game in June 2010.
+The American Library Association awarded the game with the "Notable Computer Software for Children" award in 2007.